USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 e-mail: bssoc@adm.uw.edu.pl

-tel.: (22) 55 20 868, (22) 55 22 609, (22) 55 20 419.
+phone: (22) 55 20 868, (22) 55 22 609, (22) 55 20 419.

 Dispute resolution

-- needs a mediator;
+- need a mediator;

 - universities;